 A project will be successful only if all team members can work together.
 Good leadership is vital, but if those in management positions do not work well with their crews, the project will come to a grinding halt.
 It is the job of a good project manager to understand and support their crew members.

-The project manager also has the final say in any and all disputes that may arise during the project.
+The project manager also has the final say in all disputes that may arise during the project.
 They must be ready to assess the disagreement and decide on a course of action without delay.
-If they don’t know the correct answer to a procedural or technical disagreement, it is up to them to find that answer quickly.
-Any dispute is bound to cause a delay in progress.
+If they don’t know the correct answer to a procedural or technical dispute, it is up to them to find that answer quickly.
+Any disagreement is bound to cause a delay in progress.
 A project manager’s ability to handle such situations with efficiency and professionalism will help the steel building project stay on schedule.

 Successful Building Project Management Depends upon Good Analysis